lambdaclass/lambdaworks/docs/src/proving_systems/plonk/recap.md

 $$[f_{\text{batch}}]_1 = [t_{\text{partial}}]_1 +\upsilon [p_{nc}]_1 + \upsilon^2 [a]_1 + \upsilon^3 [b]_1 + \upsilon^4 [c]_1 + \upsilon^5 [S_{\sigma1}]_1 + \upsilon^6 [S_{\sigma2}]_1$$

 ### Proof check
-Now the verifier has all the needed values and does the following.
+Now the verifier has all the necessary values to proceed with the checks.
 - Check that $p(\zeta)$ equals $(\zeta^N - 1)t(\zeta)$.
 - Validate the opening of $f_{\text{batch}}$ at $\zeta$.
 That is, check the validity of the proof $\pi_{batch}$ using the commitment $[f_{\text{batch}}]_1$ and the value $f_{\text{batch}}(\zeta)$.
 - Validate the opening of $z$ at $\zeta\omega$.
 That is, check the validity of the proof $\pi_{single}$ using the commitment $[z]_1$ and the value $\bar z_\omega$.

+If all checks pass, he outputs _Accept_.
+Otherwise outputs _Reject_.